Deauville: Development

 In 1855 land was being bought at 5 centimes/m^{2}; in 1862 the same land was worth 1 franc/m^{2}, representing the transition from marsh to buildable land.

-It was in 1858 that doctor Oliffe, who owned a villa in Trouville, decided to create a "town of pleasure" on the sand dunes and in 1862 the first stone of today's Deauville was laid.
+It was in 1858 that Doctor Oliffe, who owned a villa in Trouville, decided to create a "town of pleasure" on the sand dunes and in 1862 the first stone of today's Deauville was laid.

-Together with banker Armand Donon, the duc bought 2.4 square kilometres of marsh and dunes for 800,000 francs.
+Together with banker Armand Donon, the duc bought 2.4 sqkm of marsh and dunes for 800,000 francs.
 The Touques was still unchannelled but during the Second Empire the low tides permitted the construction of walls.

 In the 1860s visits by Napoleon III made the coast of Normandy adjacent to Deauville fashionable, and soon speculators developed the infrastructure necessary to accommodate members of the Imperial court and the growing Parisian bourgeoisie.

 The railway arrived at Trouville-sur-Mer in 1863.
 Using Trouville station, passengers could reach Deauville in six hours from Paris.
 Morny, who had influence at Court, had a hand in persuading the aristocracy that staying on the coast would benefit their health.
 Land was bought and large villas or even palaces were built.
 A casino and hotels soon followed, and rich tourists came in numbers.
 A common old joke among locals is that the wealthy bourgeoisie Frenchmen would keep their wife in Deauville and their mistress in Trouville, making light of the disparate socioeconomic statuses of Trouville, being a working class fishing village and Deauville, being home to exclusive shops and expensive real estate.

 The locked harbour was excavated in 1866.

 Deauville was left mostly unscathed during the First World War.
 It was during World War II and German Occupation that Deauville saw most of its leisure properties confiscated for use by the occupying force.

 Modern times

 During the 1960s, Deauville started to see more mass-market visitors.
 Nonetheless, the town and the surrounding coastline still contain high-profile seaside resorts, haven for the rich and famous as well as for the more discreet families of French high society such as the Rothschilds, who own a Norman manor near Deauville.

 Today, Deauville is easily accessible from Paris, in large part due to the extension of highway A132.
-From 26–27 May 2011, Deauville hosted the 37th G8 summit.
+From 26 to 27 May 2011, Deauville hosted the 37th G8 summit.